 The skylark sings a roundelay,

-The crow sings “The Road to Mandalay,”
+The crow sings “The Road to Mandalay,” The nightingale sings a lullaby,

 And the sea gull sings a gullaby.